johannesboyne/browserify-marionette-express/README.md

 MyApp.start();
 ```

-For the record I do know, that the part between the top comment is *not that nice!* but it really does it's job well!
+For the record: I do know, that the part between the top comment is *not that nice!* but it really does it's job well!

 # LICENSE